-Series of unrelated short stories covering elements of crime, horror, drama and comedy about people of different species committing murders, suicides, thefts and other sorts of crime caused by certain motivations; perceived or not.
+Series of unrelated short stories covering elements of crime, horror, drama, and comedy about people of different backgrounds committing murders, suicides, thefts, and other sorts of crime caused by certain motivations, perceived or not.

 A continuation of the dramatic anthology series hosted by the master of suspense and mystery.
 When the series Alfred Hitchcock Presents was revived in 1962, the name was changed, but the format stayed fairly true to the original.
 In each episode, viewers would be strung along with the story, never knowing which way the final twist would turn.Written by

 Jean-Marc Rocher <firstname.lastname@example.org>

 11 of 12 people found this review helpful.

 Was this review helpful to you?

 | Report this